-Thus far, we have only generated revenue from the sale of products in 2012 and did not have sales in 2013 as we continued to focus our resources on the U.S. regulatory approval process, and we have incurred net losses in each year since our inception.
-As of December 31, 2013, we had experienced net losses during the development stage of \$225.8 million.
-Although we have received ARTG listings to sell our Maestro Rechargeable System in Australia and European CE Mark to sell our Maestro Rechargeable System in the European Economic Area and other countries that recognize the European CE Mark, resulting in our first commercial sales in 2012, we expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
-We expect our general and administrative expenses to increase as we continue to add the infrastructure necessary to support our initial commercial sales, operate as a public company and develop our intellectual property portfolio.
+Thus far, we have only generated revenue from the sale of products in 2012 because we focused our resources on the U.S. regulatory approval process, and expect to incur significant sales and marketing expenses prior to recording sufficient revenue to offset these expenses.
+Having recently received FDA approval, we expect our general and administrative expenses to increase as we continue to add the infrastructure necessary to support our initial commercial sales, operate as a public company and develop our intellectual property portfolio.
 For these reasons, we expect to continue to incur significant and increasing operating losses for the next several years.
 We have financed our operations to date principally through the sale of equity securities, debt financing and interest earned on investments.